Wednesday, December 29

 • Yellow-eyed Penguin

-3. A group of penguins on land is called a waddle, tuxedo, or a colony.
+3. A group of penguins on land is called a waddle, tuxedo, or colony.
 A group of penguins in the water is called a raft!

 4. Baby penguins are called chicks or nestlings.
 Baby penguins are grey and white in color until they reach adulthood.
 Their black and white feather coloring starts coming in when they are about one year old.
 Adult penguins shed their feathers once a year in a process called Catastrophic molt.
-During the molting the penguin’s old feathers are pushed out so new ones can grow back in.
+During the molting, the penguin’s old feathers are pushed out so new ones can grow back in.

 5. Penguins are carnivores!
 They only eat meat.
 Their diet consists of fish, squid, and tiny crustaceans.